dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 terminating the re-use of part 1 correctly after changing a `return` to an assignment and neglecting the `break`.
 Once I added that, it worked fine.

+### Day 10: Adapter Array ###

+The part 2 combinatorics caused a bit of math head scratching that I abandoned after several minutes and decided on a brute force computational approach.
+This worked fine on the example, after some debugging of the combinations of results of the recursion, but blew up for the real input.
+Adding memoization was easy and solved the performance problem.

 ---

 ## Stats